imc v4.1 Reference Manual

 of a different color than the starting point.

-If the COLOR specification is given, the region is filled with
+specification is given, the region is filled with

 the given color.
 If the color is omitted, the current fill color is used